SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 crossref: true
 colorlinks: true
 ---
+# Summary

+This file discusses the general outline of the experiments and interpretation of experiments using SAturated Transposon Analysis in Yeast (SATAY).
+The introduction explains the purpose of the experiments and what kind of results we expect and how to interpret these results.
+The Methods and File types section explains the different kind of files used during processing and analysis and how to read and use them.
+It also explains some custom made software for analyzing the data.
+This software is stored in the [Github page](<https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis>) of the this research.
+The steps needed for the processing and initial analysis of the data is explained in the Data Analysis section.
+This includes a detailed step-by-step tutorial on how to use the different software packages and what steps need to be taken for the processing to go from the raw sequencing reads to the location of all the transposon insertion and the number of reads at each location.

 # Introduction

 About 20% of the genes in wild type *Saccharomyces Cerevisiae* are essential, meaning that they cannot be deleted without crippling the cell to such an extent that it either cannot survive (lethality) or multiply